mangpo/floem/compiler/README.md

 '''
 c.generate_code_and_run()
 ```
 Notice, that the main body can call function `inc2`.
-The compiler generates executable `tmp` similar to how it is done for normal pipelines.
+The compiler generates executable `tmp` similar to how it is done for normal segments.
 This method for compiling and running is good for testing, but not suitable for an actual use because we want to use function `inc2` in any C program not in `tmp.c` where it is defined.

 > See `compiler/programs/inc2_function.py` for a working exmaple.

 ##### Compile and Run 2
-To compile callable pipelines to be used in any external C program, we write:
+To compile callable segments to be used in any external C program, we write:
 ```python
 c = Compiler()
 c.generate_code_as_header('simple_math')